What Is A VA Loan Foreclosure And How Can I Prevent It?

 What happens to my home after foreclosure?

-Generally, once a home has been foreclosed on, it goes back to the VA after the administration pays the fee to the lender as the insurer of that loan.
+Generally, once a home has been foreclosed on, it goes back to the VA.
 Then the VA lists the property for auction.
 If the property isn’t sold at auction, it goes into an inventory of properties the VA markets for sale.

 As is common with other mortgage investors, VA foreclosure houses are purchased by real estate investors or house flippers most often.